hysan/react-karaoke-challenge/README.md

 - Clone this repository in a different directory: `https://github.com/learn-co-curriculum/react-karaoke-challenge-backend`
 - `cd` into it.
 - Run `bundle install` to install your dependencies.
-- Run `rails db:create rails db:migrate rails db:seed` to create and seed your database.
+- Run `rails db:create db:migrate db:seed` to create and seed your database.
 - Run `rails s -p 4000` and the API will be running on `localhost:4000`.

 **Routes**

 - URL for database: `http://localhost:4000`
-- You will be given a `:user_id`
+- You can use any id between 1 and 30 for your `:user_id`

 **Please use your own ID or else you will be editing someone else's data!**